The Via Dolorosa in Jerusalem’s Old City

 Station 11

-Enter the Church of the Holy Sepulchre and take the steep stairs that appear immediately on your right to the landing above.
-The nave on the right is a Franciscan chapel where Jesus was nailed to the cross (John 19:17).
+Enter the Church of the Holy Sepulchre.
+In front of you is the Stone of Anointing, where tradition holds that Jesus’ body was prepared for burial.
+From here, take the steep stairs immediately on your right, close to the entrance of the church, leading to the upper landing.
+Now you are on Golgotha, the traditional place of the crucifixion.
+The nave on the right is a Franciscan chapel marking the site where Jesus was nailed to the cross (John 19:18; John 19:17; Luke 23:33).

 Station 12